False Identification as Peace Officer; Misrepresentation of Property

 (d) A person commits an offense if the person intentionally or knowingly misrepresents an object, including a vehicle, as property belonging to a law enforcement agency.
 For purposes of this subsection, intentionally or knowingly misrepresenting an object as property belonging to a law enforcement agency includes intentionally or knowingly displaying an item bearing an insignia of a law enforcement agency in a manner that would lead a reasonable person to interpret the item as property belonging to a law enforcement agency.

-A parallel update made by the 85th Legislature is the addition of a list of items that qualify as “an item bearing an insignia of a law enforcement agency”.[2]
+In 2017, the 85th Legislature added a list of items that qualify as “an item bearing an insignia of a law enforcement agency.”[3]

 (c-1) For purposes of this section, an item bearing an insignia of a law enforcement agency includes an item that contains the word “police,” “sheriff,” “constable,” or “trooper.”

-What is the penalty for a conviction for “misrepresentation of property”?
+What is the penalty for a Texas False Identification as Peace Officer offense?

 Misrepresentation of Property is a Class B Misdemeanor, carrying a range of punishment of up to 180 days in county jail and up to a $2,000 fine.
 Learn more about the Range of Punishment for Texas crimes